11 Easy Ways to Save Money on Flights

 There aren’t many cards better for saving money on travel right now.
 If you don’t already have it, this card deserves consideration for the top of your wallet.

 Read the review | Learn how to apply

 Pick the Cheapest Days to Fly

-Even if you’re using points and miles, flying on the cheapest days still works out best.
+Even when using points and miles, flying on the cheapest days still works out to your benefit.
 In general, points and miles are tied to the actual cost of the flight.
-So, the cheaper the flight in dollars, the less points you actually use.
+So, the cheaper the flight in dollars, the fewer points you actually use.
 Hoard those points and use them to travel more often.

-So, what are the cheapest days to fly?
-It makes sense that the cheapest flights are found on the least popular travel days.
+So, when are the cheapest days to fly?
+Well, the cheapest flights typically are found on the least popular travel days.
 It’s a classic case of supply and demand, y’all.
 Generally speaking, the cheapest days to fly are:

 - Saturday: Who the heck wants to fly somewhere cool, then cut their weekend short and fly home on a Saturday?!?
 People who want to save big money on flights, that’s who!
 Most people aren’t flexible or creative enough to even think about flying on a Saturday.
 That’s why Saturday is almost always one of the cheapest days to fly.

 It should go without saying, but I’ll say it anyway: Avoid flying on popular days.
 Everybody and their mother wants to hop on a flight and enjoy a nice weekend somewhere swank.
 That’s why Friday is typically one of the most expensive days to fly.
 Of course, those people also have to get home, making Sunday and Monday pricier as well.

 Additionally, flights are always more expensive around holidays.
 Any day that bookends a holiday is going to be popular and, thus, more expensive.
 Avoid flying immediately before or after a holiday; try finding flights a few days before or after to save money, instead.

 If you want to find the cheapest flights, you need to plan ahead.